vlazzarini/vlazzarini.github.io/_posts/2023-01-02-Introducing-litePlay.md

 lp.play([C4, 0.1, 0], [E4, 0.2, 0.5], [G4, 0.4, 2])
 ```

-Now, the first sound comes immediately (0 beats delay), the
+Now, the first sound comes immediately (zero delay), the
 second one half a beat later, and the third is played two beats
 after the first.